amitsaha/python-monitoring-talk/miscellaneous-notes.md

 - Report all timing metrics in milliseconds
 - If you are using the `timed()` context manager, initialize the statstd client using `use_ms`

+For timing data, statsd exporter converts the data into seconds before exporting.
+So when you plot in grafana, the units for timing data is always in seconds. ([PR updating README for statsd exporter](https://github.com/prometheus/statsd_exporter/pull/262))